openeuropa/entity_version/modules/entity_version_history/README.md

 visualise the versions in a table format.

 ## Configurations
-It provides a configuration page where the History tab can be enabled content entity/bundle basis where the version field is in place.
+It provides a configuration page found at "admin/config/entity-version/history-tab" where the History tab can be enabled for entities and their bundles that have the Version field. basis where the version field is in place.

 ## Permissions